 When it comes to pouring liquor and other beverages, measuring through the amount in the glass or with a cocktail jigger is a budget-saver.
 For bar owners, the best practice here is to have standards set for the bar, so your bartenders have a reference for any questions.

 For items that go along with drinks and meals that require some portion forethought, planning ahead saves a lot of headaches.
 From planning cut sizes to only preparing what you need for a limited time to avoid shrinkage, there’s plenty you can do.
+This is also helpful with restaurant risk assessment.

 1. Streamline Inventory